 Negotiate A Lower Interest Rate

 If you’ve been a great customer and you have decent credit, now is the time to cash in.
 Call your credit card issuer and ask if they have a promotional or lower interest rate that you may qualify for.
 If approved, you’ll save money in interest fees lowering the overall amount that you will have to repay.

 Use Your Tax Refund

 Are you expecting a tax refund?
 File your taxes early and use that cash to repay your credit card.
-In 2014, the average refund was about $2,700.
-This year the IRS expects to pay out $230 billion in tax refund with $140 billions returned to consumers by February 15.
+In 2017, the average refund was about $2,763.
+Last year the IRS sen tout over $324 billion in tax refunds.
+That’s a whole lot of cash.
 Instead of splurging on yourself, pay your credit card bill.

 Join the newsletter

 Subscribe to get our latest content by email.